rayn69420/OARC-RX/README.md

 # OARC-RX

-`oarc-rx` is Rayn's maintained Factorio 2.x version of OARC-RX.
+`OARC-RX` is Rayn's maintained Factorio 2.x version of OARC_hidden_relic.

-This project exists to keep OARC-RX alive on modern Factorio versions.
+This project exists to keep OARC_hidden_relic alive on modern Factorio versions.

 Thanks to `hidden_relic` and `oof2win2` for the original version that inspired and powered those server memories.